Frequently Asked Questions About TICC

 It's probably true.
 Here are some minimal infractions which can lead to a field sobriety test: speeding (watch it when going downhill -- even 1 mph over the limit); weaving (don't touch the center line or the side line with your wheels); lights (Texas law requires two working lights over your rear license plate); tags (Texas law requires an unobstructed license plate.
 No license plate holders allowed); road construction areas (It's predictable that speed limits will be reduced where construction is being done).

 11. I've heard that the chili cookoff is pretty far out in the boonies.
 Can I communicate with the outside world from there?

 Yes, a cell phone tower is installed on Rancho CASI de los Chisos.
 The tower provides a digital signal for GSM and CDMA phones (all carriers).
-WiFi is usually available on limited basis around the main concession area.
+WiFi is usually available from tower provider, but usually very slow.